aakarsh27/ping-pong-game/README.md

 idk maybe the game goes till infinity untill either of the players decide to stop. that is when the winner is decided.

-it is a fun and interactive game to play with 2 players in
+it is a fun and interactive game to play with 2 players in a computer

 the turtle module helps in laying out the base of the video game